nancyc0337/sep10-freedom-project/blog/entry07.md

 ### In-class Presentations
 During 5/21-5/23 and 5/29-5/31, my classmates and I presented our projects in front of the class.
 I presented on 5/23/2024.

-My teacher (Mr. Mueller)'s cooment:
+My teacher (Mr. Mueller)'s comment:
 ![alt text](image-9.png)

 Takeaways: